 The Wabash biochemistry major is based in the chemistry department, with substantial supporting work done in the biology department.
 Our cross-disciplinary and engaged faculty prepare students for pre-health professions, graduate studies, or employment in biochemistry careers.
 Our biochemistry classes feature small group work, and students use modern research equipment in the biochemistry laboratory.
 In addition, The annual Haines Lecture in Biochemistry features seminars and classroom visits by nationally recognized biochemists.
 For biochemistry courses specific to the major, check out our curriculum.

 What can you do with a biochemistry degree?

-Three-fourths of our Chemistry majors go directly to graduate school or medical school after Wabash.
+Three-fourths of our majors go directly to graduate school or medical school after Wabash.
 Others have chosen to attend other professional schools (physiology, law, business).
 For those that choose to enter industry, there are many jobs for biochemistry majors; here’s a list of recent graduates who have done just that: